 And, if you talk to the parents of kids in the program, you’ll hear how excited they are that their child is involved in The Scalawags.

 “This team is AMAZING and charges the kids next to nothing to participate, whereas the teams in California that I looked into before charge so much that it’s cost prohibitive for a lot of families.
 Dagan’s team gets their money through fundraising and grant writing.
 That way everyone can participate, even if they don’t have any money.
 This team is so AMAZING that when the kids can’t afford to pay for their own insurance (that is the ONLY thing they charge the parents/kids, and it’s only $60/year), the mentors pitch in and pay with their OWN money so that ALL of the kids can participate!
 It’s really an amazing team!”

 Images and Details

 The Scalawags also love sharing details and photos about what they are working on.
-In fact, if you are curious to learn more, check out their student-built website, their Facebook page or Instagram account.
+In fact, if you are curious to learn more, check out their student-built website, their Facebook page.
 If you take a look, we think you’ll be impressed with what they’ve been up to lately.